top of page

 Current Lab Members

-These are the successful young scientists making the research that happens in the lab possible.
+These are the scientists making the research that happens in the lab possible.

 Alondra Torres